 When it is summer then you probably know that it is time to drive through the Bridle track.
 It has some nice views that will definitely blow up your mind.
 Other than some few steep climbs, the drive is quite easy and fun.
 It is advisable that you avoid it during wet seasons as it becomes very slippery and confusing to manoeuvre through.
-Try approaching it from Melrose since there are signposts from that end.
-Bridle Track starts from an area near Baroota and stretches all the way to Bangor total of 15 km.
+Try approaching it from the Melrose area of the rugged Flinders Ranges since there are signposts from that end.
+Bridle Track starts from an area near Baroota and stretches all the way to Bangor a total of 15 km.
 Enjoy the ride.

 Wildflowers and Wildlife